Skip to content

 Welcome to the Kaiser Permanente Northern California Addiction Medicine Fellowship

-The Kaiser Permanente Northern California Addiction Medicine Fellowship began in 2017 and is ACGME accredited.
-We presently offer a one-year full time clinical track.
-Our addiction medicine fellowship is unique in that it is nested within an integrated health care system offering tailored prevention, assessment, and treatment of substance use disorders for more than 3 million members in Kaiser Permanente Northern California Health Plans.
-We offer a busy, training environment with 1:1 mentorship by board certified addiction medicine and addiction psychiatry faculty working in multidisciplinary treatment teams.
-In addition, our fellowship has closely partnered with Alameda Health Systems Addiction Medicine Program at Highland Hospital where the fellow will be learning about and practicing hospital and community based low barrier, state of the art comprehensive care that has been and continues to lead the country in addiction treatment.
-Fellows will be thus equipped to be leaders, teachers, and expert clinicians in the expanding medical specialty of Addiction Medicine.
+The Kaiser Permanente Northern California Addiction Medicine Fellowship, established in 2017, is ACGME-accredited and currently offers a one-year, full-time clinical track for two fellows.
+Our program is unique in being nested within an integrated health care system that provides prevention, assessment, and treatment of substance use disorders for more than 3 million Kaiser Permanente Northern California members.
+We offer a busy training environment with 1:1 mentorship by board-certified addiction medicine and addiction psychiatry faculty within multidisciplinary treatment teams.
+Fellows rotate through hospital addiction consultation services, comprehensive addiction rehabilitation programs, bridge clinics, outpatient programs, continuity addiction clinics, county drug courts, and other enriching rotations, both within and outside the Kaiser Permanente system.
+This training equips fellows to become leaders, teachers, and expert clinicians in the expanding medical specialty of Addiction Medicine.

 • Common Application Form (CAF)